 10. Add soil around any roots still visible and the base of the plant.

-11. Top the plant with our special sand
+11. (Optional) Top the plant with our special sand.

 This step is optional but we highly suggest it for cacti and succulents.
-Our speciality sand slowly releases water to the roots of the plants, prevents pests, and gives a clean minimal look.
+Our specialty sand slowly releases water to the roots of the plants, prevents pests, and gives a clean minimal look.